 Attitudes toward DUI travel vary throughout the world.
-There is no doubt that drinking and driving is a risky endeavour.
+There is no doubt that drinking and driving are dangerous.
 The Centre for Disease Control and Prevention says that 28 Americans are killed in crashes involving impaired drivers every single day.
 MADD Canada says that on average 4 Canadians per day are killed.
 If you have a DUI record, you probably realized how serious it was after the fact.

 Now that it has happened, you are moving on with your life and probably have considered how your conviction will affect your ability to travel.
 This depends on where you want to travel.
 DUI travel may be possible depending on the situation.